About the PMP Exam and Certification Testing

 Professionals.
 Individuals do not need to be a member of PMI to earn a PMP credential.

-The following are the minimum requirements in attaining the PMP certification:
+The following are the minimum PMP certification requirements:

-- 4500 hours of project-based experience for individuals with a four-year degree or global equivalent
+- Minimum 36 months project management experience for individuals with a four-year degree or global equivalent

-- 7500 hours of project-based experience for individuals without a secondary degree (high school, associates degree, or global equivalent)
+- Minimum 60 months project management experience for individuals without a secondary degree (high school, associates degree, or global equivalent)

 - Project Management Education: 35 contact hours of formal education

 - Ethics: Agree to PMI's Code of Ethics and Professional Conduct

 - Pass the PMP Exam

 - For detailed credentialing information, click here to download PMI's PMP Credential Handbook.